MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 > If you see an error like ```[!]
 Unable to find a specification for `MobileCenter` ```
 >  while running `pod install`, please run `pod repo update` to get the latest pods from the Cocoapods repository and then run `pod install`.

-Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the Mobile Center services.
+Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

 ### 3.2 Integration by copying the binaries into your project
-Below are the steps on how to integrate the compiled binaries in your Xcode project to set up Mobile Center Analytics and Mobile Center Crashes for your iOS app.
+Below are the steps on how to integrate the compiled binaries in your Xcode project to set up App Center Analytics and App Center Crashes for your iOS app.

-1. Download the [Mobile Center iOS SDK](https://github.com/Microsoft/MobileCenter-SDK-iOS/releases) frameworks provided as a zip file.
+1. Download the [App Center iOS SDK](https://github.com/Microsoft/MobileCenter-SDK-iOS/releases) frameworks provided as a zip file.

-2. Unzip the file and you will see a folder called **MobileCenter-SDK-Apple/iOS** that contains different frameworks for each Mobile Center service.
+2. Unzip the file and you will see a folder called **MobileCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
 The framework called `MobileCenter` is required in the project as it contains code that is shared between the different modules.

 3. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now.